AriezLabs/Pancake/syrup_grammar.md

 ## EBNF

+TODO: Whitespace is a symbol.
+No "separator" between words (and hence states: lookahead of 1, recognize beginning of next word and transition to accepting state accordingly)

 ````
 syrup         = { paragraph | header | quote | codeblock | hr | linkReference | list | newline }